Access Paths for Efficient Ordering with Large Language Models: Introduction

 Given the importance of data ordering and ranking, researchers have explored a wide range of classical ideas in conjunction with LLMs.
-Prior works primarily study four classes of methods to implement sorting on top of LLMs: (i) pointwise sorting derives the value independently for each given key (e.g., passage relevance, review sentiment)~\cite{drozdov2023parade, sachan2022improving, zhao2024hybrid}, (ii) pairwise sorting compares two keys and then determines the best out of two keys~\cite{qin2023large, luo2024prp, shah2018simple}, and (iii) listwise sorting considers an entire set of keys simultaneously to produce a ranked order~\cite{ma2023zero, sun2023chatgpt}.
-There is no clear consensus on which approach is best.
-For example, Lotus~\cite{patel2024lotus}, a recent LLM-powered data processing system, implements LLM ORDER BY using a pairwise approach and finds that it achieves strong performance.
-However, other works find listwise sorting often provide superior performance~\cite{ma2023zero, pradeep2023rankvicuna}.
-At the same time, many criticize the pointwise approach when applied with off-the-shelf LLMs (e.g., ChatGPT), since these models lack calibrated prediction probabilities, which often leads to unstable or unreliable rankings~\cite{qin2023large}.
+Prior works mainly study three classes of methods to implement sorting on top of LLMs: (i) pointwise sorting derives the value independently for each given key (e.g., passage relevance score, review sentiment score)~\cite{drozdov2023parade, sachan2022improving, zhao2024hybrid, wang2025unify}, (ii) pairwise sorting compares two keys and then determines the relative order between them~\cite{qin2023large, luo2024prp, shah2018simple}, and (iii) listwise sorting considers an entire set of keys simultaneously to produce a ranked order~\cite{ma2023zero, sun2023chatgpt}.
+There is no clear consensus on which approach is better.
+For example, Lotus~\cite{patel2024lotus}, a recent LLM-powered data processing system, implements LLM-based ordering using a pairwise approach with quicksort.
+BigQuery ML implements LLM-based ordering using a pointwise method~\cite{lao2025sembenchbenchmarksemanticquery}.
+Furthermore, on some benchmarks, researchers find listwise sorting often provide high accuracy~\cite{ma2023zero, pradeep2023rankvicuna}, and on other benchmarks, researchers find that pairwise sorting provide higher accuracy~\cite{qin2023large}.